PrincessCyanMarine/TriviumComicsBots/README.md

   "type": "command"
 }
 ```
-Tho for more detailed information about the structure of a command, please check the CommandType typescript type defined on `src/model/botData.ts`
+Tho for more detailed information about the structure of an activator, please check the ActivatorType typescript type defined on `src/model/botData.ts`

 \*This `.botmeta` file is basically just a renamed `.json` so the structure is the same